 Once jars have reached room temperature, remove rings and test that all lids have sealed properly.
 If any have not sealed, store them in the refrigerator.
 Label and store sealed jars in a cool place out of direct sunlight.

-a boiling water canner and jar lifter
+Boiling water canner and jar lifter